Kevin-Owusu/Scheduler-Software/README.md

 - **Task Categories and Tags**: Allow users to categorize tasks by type (e.g., Work, Personal, School) and add custom tags to further organize tasks
 - **Task Progress Tracking**: Implement progress tracking for tasks, such as checklists or completion percentages, to give users insights into their task progress.

+  ## Updates for Part 3 – Trees, Graphs, and Hashing

+- **Binary Search Tree:** Efficient task storage and retrieval based on priority.
+- **Hash Table:** Quick lookup of tasks by category.
+- **Weighted Graph:** Represents task dependencies with associated weights.